Sessions | Office | Position | District | Party |

 Early Life:

-Brevet Brigadier General David Berkey McCreary, born February 27, 1826, Millcreek Township, Erie County, Pennsylvania; son of Joseph F. McCreary and Lydia Swan McCreary; Erie Academy; Washington College (now Washington & Jefferson College) 1848-1849; teacher; admitted bar, 1851, attorney-at-law 1851-1906; Civil War, 1862-1865, Brevetted Brigadier General, prisoner of war, Civil War, 1864-1865; elected, Republican, Pennsylvania State House 1866, 1867, and 1870, Adjutant-General of Pennsylvania National Guard, 1867-1870; elected, Reublican, Pennsylvania Senate, 1889-1896; married Annette, daughter Sophy Gertrude McCreary; died February 04, 1906 (age 79) Erie, Erie County, Pennsylvania.
-Interment: Erie Cemetery, Erie, Erie County, Pennsylvania (i)
+Brevet Brigadier General David Berkey McCreary, born February 27, 1826, Millcreek Township, Erie County, Pennsylvania; son of Joseph F. McCreary and Lydia Swan McCreary; Erie Academy; Washington College (now Washington & Jefferson College) 1848-1849; teacher; admitted bar, 1851, attorney-at-law 1851-1906; Civil War, 1862-1865, Brevetted Brigadier General, prisoner of war, Civil War, 1864-1865; elected, Republican, Pennsylvania State House of Representatives, 1866- 1867; elected, Republican, Pennsylvania State House of Representatives, 1870, Adjutant-General of Pennsylvania National Guard, 1867-1870; elected, Republican, Pennsylvania Senate, 1889-1896; married, Annette Julia Gunnison McCreary, daughter Sophy Gertrude McCreary; died, February 4, 1906 (age 79) Erie, Erie County, Pennsylvania.
+Interment: Erie Cemetery, Erie, Erie County, Pennsylvania

 Early Career:

-Enlisted, member of the Wayne Guards, under the command John W. McLane, 1862, promoted Lieutenant, 145th Regiment, then Captain of Company D, rising to the rank of Lieutenant Colonel.
+Enlisted, Wayne Guards, under the command John W. McLane, 1862, promoted Lieutenant, 145th Regiment, then Captain of Company D, rising to the rank of Lieutenant Colonel.
 Captured with regiment, Petersburg, June 16, 1864, imprisoned for ten months at Libby, Macon, Charleston, and Columbia, released, mustered out with his regiment, May 31, 1865.
 Commissioned Colonel and Brevetted Brigadier General, President and Congress.

 Pennsylvania Politics:

-Elected, Republican, Pennsylvania State House 1866, 1867, and 1870
+Elected, Republican, Pennsylvania State House of Representatives, 1866-1867.

 Adjutant-General of Pennsylvania National Guard under Governor Geary, 1867-1870,

-Trustee, Dixmont State Hospital (6 years).
+Trustee, Dixmont State Hospital, 6 years.

 Notes from Emory A. Walling, 1927, memoirs and notes of the Erie bar.

 General David B. McCreary was an admirer of Henry Clay, got to meet the Great Pacificator and was even invited to his funeral.
 At Lincoln's call for 75,000 volunteers, McCreary was one of the first to sign up and was made a Lieutenant Colonel.
 Half his regiment got wiped out at Fredericksburg.
 He was captured twice, imprisoned twice, and released twice to rejoin his regiment.
-Later on, he made many friends in Harrisburg during his time in the State Senate.
+Later, he made many friends in Harrisburg during his time in the State Senate.
 "Probably no member of our bar had a more extended acquaintance among men of distinction than the General....
 He never, to my knowledge, spoke unkindly of anyone."

-Pa.
-House of Representatives Biography:
+Pennsylvania State House of Representatives Biography:

 Cited:

-(ii) Walling, Judge Emory A, (1928), Memoirs of the Erie County, Pennsylvania Bench and Bar.
+Walling, Judge Emory A, (1928), Memoirs of the Erie County, Pennsylvania Bench and Bar.